BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/ISPF-tools-for-Quick-Edit-and-Endevor/README.md

 Use the extension on each item to determine where the item needs to reside.

-- rex items must reside in a Rexx library, typically a SYSEXEC, SYSPROC or CSIQCLS0 library
+- rex items must reside in a REXX library, typically a SYSEXEC, SYSPROC or CSIQCLS0 library
 - pnl items must reside in an ISPF panel library, typically an ISPPLIB or a CSIQPENU library
 - skl items must reside in an ISPF skeleton library, typically an ISPSLIB or a CSIQSENU library
 - msg items must reside in an ISPF message library, typically an ISPMLIB or a CSIQMENU library